wpwupingwp/novowrap/README.md

 python3 -m novowrap
 ```

-If use portable version, just double click the "novowrap.exe" or "novowrap" in
+If use portable version, just double click the `novowrap.exe` or `novowrap` in
 the folder.

 Then click the button to choose which module to use.
 Notice that if one of the